ww44ss/okcupid/okcupid_exploratory.md

 [21] "status"      "essay0"
 ```

 The dataset is very rich with abundant oppty to explore.

+The data comprise:
+* 59946 observations.
+* 22 variables.

 This quick tour first looks at a few individual female - male behavior trends (in the first section below), and then focuses on the correlation of drinking habits to some of these trends in the second section.

 # OkCupid "Modal Hybrid User" (MHU)?